What is Patient Blood Management?

 Blood is critical, but more so when it may be needed for surgery or an ongoing condition.
 Blood management focuses on reducing blood loss, building up your own blood or both.
-We bring the safest alternatives to you.
+We bring the safest treatments to benefit your health.

 No matter what the need, you can choose from our treatment options.

-Your doctor can help you with the benefits and risks of treatment options.
+Your doctor can help you with the benefits and risks.

 - Medications to make blood cells